Posted on

 - the 8th hour on the 7th consecutive day in a workweek.3

 These extra protections for healthcare workers are meant to push employers into fixing staffing issues that contribute to mandatory overtime and long hours.
-By making healthcare facilities pay premiums for employees who work overtime, these laws incentivize hiring new nurse practitioners.
+By making healthcare facilities pay premiums if you work overtime, these laws incentivize hiring new nurse practitioners.
 Whether healthcare providers hire full-time or part-time help, it will reduce nurse overtime and increase patient care.

 Can registered nurses make overtime?

 Registered nurses, or RNs, are generally considered to be exempt employees under the FLSA.
-This means that RNs cannot make overtime.
+This means that you as an RN cannot make overtime.
 However, some states have labor laws that explicitly overrule this aspect of federal law.

-According to the FLSA, registered nurses who are registered by the state examining board will generally meet the requirements to make them learned professionals under the law.4 This exempts them from overtime and minimum wage rules and keeps them from earning overtime pay.
+According to the FLSA, if you are registered by the state examining board, you will generally meet the requirements to make you a learned professional under the law.4 This exempts you from overtime and minimum wage rules and keeps you from earning overtime pay.

 However, some states have employment laws that specifically address registered nurses.

 In California, for example, state overtime laws generally make registered nurses non-exempt employees.
-RNs there are only considered exempt if they satisfy the administrative test or the executive test for exemptions.5
+As an RN, you are considered exempt only if you satisfy the administrative test or the executive test for exemptions.5

 What about other healthcare professionals?

 Most non-registered nurses will not pass an exemption test.
-If these nurses are still non-exempt, they can earn overtime pay.
+If you are non-exempt, you can earn overtime pay.
 This generally covers:

 - licensed practical nurses, or LPNs,